Dhrishtadyumna

-Dhrishtadyumna (धृष्टद्युम्न) is a pivotal character in the ancient Hindu epic Mahabharata.
-He is the son of Drupada—the king of the Panchala kingdom—and the brother of Draupadi—the wife of the five Pandavas.

-Dhrishtadyumna is born from a yajna (fire-sacrifice) organised by Drupada, who wanted a son capable of killing his enemy, Drona.
-When the Pandava prince Arjuna—disguised as a Brahmana—won the hand of Draupadi in marriage, Dhrishtadyumna realised his identity.
-In the Kurukshetra War, Dhrishtadyumna joins the Pandavas, and becomes the supreme commander-in-chief of the Pandava forces.
-On the fifteenth day of the war, he beheads Drona, fulfilling the mission of his birth.
+Dhrishtadyumna (धृष्टद्युम्न) is a major character in the ancient Hindu epic Mahabharata.
+He is described as the son of Drupada—the king of the Panchala kingdom—and the brother of Draupadi—the shared wife of the five Pandavas brothers.
+Dhrishtadyumna is said to have been born from a sacrificial fire ritual (yajna) performed by Drupada, accompanied by a prophecy that he would one day slay Drona, his father’s adversary.
+During the Kurukshetra War, Dhrishtadyumna aligns himself with the Pandavas and is appointed the supreme commander-in-chief of their forces.
+On the fifteenth day of the conflict, he beheads Drona, thereby fulfilling the ordained purpose of his birth.